PatelPratik39/MERN-APP-myBlogs/README.md

 # MERN-APP-myBlogs

-- creating fully full stack application using MERN
+- Creating fully full stack application using MERN
     1. created an UI app using Yarn in client folder.